ccBackEnd/onlyoffice-ccdms/README.md

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

-## Installing ONLYOFFICE Alfresco module package
+## Installing ONLYOFFICE CostaCloud module package

-To start using ONLYOFFICE Document Server with Alfresco, the following steps must be performed for Ubuntu 14.04:
+To start using ONLYOFFICE Document Server with CostaCloud, the following steps must be performed for Ubuntu 14.04:

-The latest compiled package files are available [here](https://github.com/onlyoffice/onlyoffice-alfresco/releases).
+The latest compiled package files are available [here](https://github.com/onlyoffice/onlyoffice-CostaCloud/releases).

-1. Upload the compiled **\*.jar** packages to directories accordingly for your Alfresco installation:
+1. Upload the compiled **\*.jar** packages to directories accordingly for your CostaCloud installation:
-    * from `onlyoffice-alfresco/repo/target/` to the `/webapps/alfresco/WEB-INF/lib/` for Alfresco repository,
+    * from `onlyoffice-CostaCloud/repo/target/` to the `/webapps/CostaCloud/WEB-INF/lib/` for CostaCloud repository,
-    * from `onlyoffice-alfresco/share/target/` to `/webapps/share/WEB-INF/lib/` for Share.
+    * from `onlyoffice-CostaCloud/share/target/` to `/webapps/share/WEB-INF/lib/` for Share.

-2. Make sure that Document Server will be able to POST to Alfresco.
+2. Make sure that Document Server will be able to POST to CostaCloud.

-    You may need to change these lines in `alfresco-global.properties` or you can set it using [configuration page](#configuration)
+    You may need to change these lines in `CostaCloud-global.properties` or you can set it using [configuration page](#configuration)

     ```
-    alfresco.host=<hostname>
+    CostaCloud.host=<hostname>
-    alfresco.port=443
+    CostaCloud.port=443
-    alfresco.protocol=https
+    CostaCloud.protocol=https

     share.host=<hostname>
     share.port=443
     share.protocol=https
     ```

-    > Probably located here `/usr/local/tomcat/shared/classes/alfresco-global.properties`
+    > Probably located here `/usr/local/tomcat/shared/classes/CostaCloud-global.properties`

-3. Restart Alfresco:
+3. Restart CostaCloud:
     ```bash
-    sudo ./alfresco.sh stop
+    sudo ./CostaCloud.sh stop
-    sudo ./alfresco.sh start
+    sudo ./CostaCloud.sh start
     ```
-The module can be checked in administrator tools at `share/page/console/admin-console/module-package` in Alfresco.
+The module can be checked in administrator tools at `share/page/console/admin-console/module-package` in CostaCloud.

 ## Configuration

-Module configuration can be found inside `Alfresco Administration Console` or by simply navigating to `http://<alfrescohost>/alfresco/s/onlyoffice/onlyoffice-config`
+Module configuration can be found inside `CostaCloud Administration Console` or by simply navigating to `http://<CostaCloudhost>/CostaCloud/s/onlyoffice/onlyoffice-config`

-> You can also add `onlyoffice.url` in `alfresco-global.properties`.
-Configuration made via settings page will override `alfresco-global.properties`.
+> You can also add `onlyoffice.url` in `CostaCloud-global.properties`.
+Configuration made via settings page will override `CostaCloud-global.properties`.

 Starting from version 7.2, JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
-Specify your own **Secret key** on the Alfresco configuration page or by adding *onlyoffice.jwtsecret* to `alfresco-global.properties`.
+Specify your own **Secret key** on the CostaCloud configuration page or by adding *onlyoffice.jwtsecret* to `CostaCloud-global.properties`.
 In the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/editors/signature/), specify the same secret key and enable the validation.

-## Compiling ONLYOFFICE Alfresco module package
+## Compiling ONLYOFFICE CostaCloud module package

-If you plan to compile the ONLYOFFICE Alfresco module package yourself (e.g. edit the source code and compile it afterwards), follow these steps.
+If you plan to compile the ONLYOFFICE CostaCloud module package yourself (e.g. edit the source code and compile it afterwards), follow these steps.

 1. The latest stable Oracle Java version is necessary for the successful build.
 If you do not have it installed, use the following commands to install Oracle Java 8:
     ```bash